vuejs/apollo/packages/docs/data/subscriptions.md

 ### Multipart HTTP

 The default `HttpLink` can also serve subscriptions when the server supports `multipart/mixed` responses.
-No extra library or configuration is required: Apollo Client adds the right headers when it sees a subscription operation.
+No extra library or configuration is required.
 Support depends on your server (Apollo Router, Yoga, and several others support it).

 ## Defining a subscription